InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 3**

-Once the import process is complete, You will receive a notice like the one displayed in the screenshot below.
+Once the import process is complete, You will see a notice that the import is complete.

 ![Screenshot](images/import-demo/all-done.png)

-Visit your site, and you will find your site working like the theme demo.
+ You can click on Visit Site to see your website after importing the demo content.
 In case of any problem, Get in touch with our support team using our support site.

 ## Import XML Contents and Configure Settings Manually